theopenlane/core/config/README.md

 To rotate keys, create a new PEM file with a new ULID in the directory or update the `CORE_AUTH_TOKEN_KEYS` variable with the additional entry.
 Keep the previous key until all issued tokens expire.

+## Module Catalog

+`moduleCatalogFile` defines the YAML file containing module and add-on definitions.
+Use environment variable `CORE_MODULECATALOGFILE` to override the path.
+Each feature lists one or more price options in `billing.prices`.
+The server searches Stripe for a matching price based on interval, amount, nickname, and metadata.
+If none is found a new product and price are created automatically during startup and catalog reloads.
+If you want to "dry run" confirm what resources would or would not be created via this process, you can run `go run ./cmd/catalog` and verify the output